berachain/docs/apps/bex/content/developers/contracts/dex.md

 # DEX Contract Interface

-The DEX contract (`CrocSwapDex`) is the main entrypoint for interacting with BEX.
+The DEX contract (`CrocSwapDex`) is the main entry point for interacting with BEX.
 It acts as a proxy to the various sidecar contracts that implement the different functionalities.

 The contract is deployed on bArtio Testnet at: <a :href="config.testnet.dapps.beratrail.url + 'address/' + config.contracts.crocSwapDex.address">{{config.contracts.crocSwapDex.address}}</a>